Safety First! Important Policies for All Aquatic Programs - Please Read!

 Our lessons are taught by American Red Cross Certified Water Safety Instructors.
 Please read swim level carefully to assure your child is in the correct level.
 The WAWM RCS Department reserves the right to move your child out of a level for their own safety.

 - Parent & Child Classes - Parent and child will learn together to increase a child's comfort level in the water and build a foundation of basic skills, such as getting face wet in the pool, blowing bubbles, front and back float and glides.
 This level is fun-filled to help introduce water safety concepts and encourage a healthy recreational habit.
-All children must be toilet trained to participate.
-Absolutely NO swim diapers of any kind are allowed.
+Swim diapers are permitted to be worn along with appropriate swimsuit.
 At least one adult per child required.

 - Level 1: Little Beginners - Orients first time swimmers to the aquatic environment and helps them gain basic aquatic skills that are the foundation for the later levels.
 Front and back floats, blowing bubbles and leg and arm actions are introduced.